-Intention: The prescription for an authentic voice
+Intention: The Prescription for an Authentic Voice

-Recently, I sat on a plane, connected to “GoGoWireless”, and “IM’d” with my seat mate while we both listened to our favorite music via Bose headphones.
+Recently, I sat on a plane, connected to “GoGoWireless”, and “IM’d” with my seatmate while we both listened to our favorite music via Bose headphones.
 So who needs a voice?
 That experience was in contrast to this one: Later that day, I attended a presentation via Webex, and heard the presenter, but never saw him.
-It’s amazing how important a voice can be when there is no body attached to it!
-Voice mails, phone conversations, and conference calls have propelled our often misused, abused and underrated weapon of self-expression into the limelight, whether we are ready or not.
+It’s amazing how important a voice can be when there is nobody attached to it!
+Voicemails, phone conversations, and conference calls have propelled our often misused, abused, and underrated weapon of self-expression into the limelight, whether we are ready or not.

 The response to this knowledge could easily be fear and a desire to hide behind a delivery that is manufactured and molded to sound a certain, prescribed way.
 But if there is a prescription for dealing with the fact that your voice is giving you away, it is to embrace the revelatory nature and use your voice with conviction and honesty.

-Intention is the key
+The intention is the key

-Try it: Think back to a recent conversation that went very well.
+- Think back to a recent conversation that went very well.
 What was your intention for the conversation, your goal, the aim that guided your actions?
 What were you hoping to accomplish?

 Before your next conversation that matters, think through what you are trying to accomplish, who the audience is, and what you have to say to them.
 Set your intention.
 Be very honest with yourself.
-If you think you intend to to agree to disagree, but you secretly hope to manipulate them to your point of view, your credibility will suffer and so will your authenticity.
+If you think you intend to agree to disagree, but you secretly hope to manipulate them to your point of view, your credibility will suffer, and so will your authenticity.
 You don’t have to tell anyone else, but don’t lie to yourself!
-The perception of an authentic voice depends on clear intention that aligns with the message and is honestly connected to the delivery.
+The perception of an authentic voice depends on the clear intention that aligns with the message and is honestly connected to the delivery.